Infosec Institute

 What are the requirements to setup a bug bounty program?

-Please login to the Platform with your Twitter account and then create your bug bounty program by carefully filling out all the fields (please see below).
+Please login to the Platform and then create your bug bounty program by carefully filling out all the fields (please see below).

 How can I get more vulnerability reports of better quality?